Guild of the Brave Poor Things: Archives

 Local branches of the Guild hold archives in their corresponding county record office.
 The National Archives Discovery Catalogue lists the Hull Branch held at Hull History Centre, the Reading Branch held at Berkshire Record Office, and the Bedford Branch held at Bedfordshire Archives and Records Service.
 The records of the 'Bristol Guild of the Handicapped', known up until 1918 as the 'Guild of the Brave Poor Things' are held at Bristol Archives (Ref.
 39842) (online catalogue).

-The History of Place project has been researching archival histories of the Guild which will lead to an exhibition at M Shed in Bristol during 2018.
+The History of Place project researched archival histories of the Guild which led to an exhibition at M Shed in Bristol during 2018.

 Other resources

 Part of the Guild of the Brave Poor Things facilities via the Chailey Heritage, but at some distance from Chailey itself was the now derelict Heritage Marine Hospital at Tide Mills on the beach east of Newhaven harbour.